datasciencebar/datasciencebar.github.io/_posts/2016-08-23-home-depot-produce-relevance-review.md

 Now, as we pre-processed the data, we can switch to feature engineering.
 The task is to estimate the relevance of the product to the given query, or in other words if the given product is a good match for the query.

-The first idea is to count how many terms of the query matches in the product description.
+The first idea is to count how many terms of the query match in the product description.
 One way to do this is to represent a product and query as bag-of-word vectors, where each dimension corresponds to a particular term in the vocabulary.
 Then we can compute [**cosine similarity**](https://en.wikipedia.org/wiki/Cosine_similarity){:target="_blank"} of these vectors.
 However, as you can imagine the word "the" is less interesting than the word "conditioner".
 A common way to estimate word importance is to compute its [inverse document frequency](http://nlp.stanford.edu/IR-book/html/htmledition/inverse-document-frequency-1.html){:target="_blank"}.
 IDF scores could be incorporated into product or query word vectors (see [**tf-idf**](https://en.wikipedia.org/wiki/Tf%E2%80%93idf){:target="_blank"}).
 Information retrieval research knows many other retrieval metrics besides tf-idf, for example: [BM-25](https://en.wikipedia.org/wiki/Okapi_BM25){:target="_blank"}, [divergence from randomness](https://en.wikipedia.org/wiki/Divergence-from-randomness_model){:target="_blank"}, [sequential dependency model](http://ciir.cs.umass.edu/pubfiles/ir-387.pdf){:target="_blank"}, etc. I'm not aware if any of the participants experimented with these models.

 Unfortunately, these IR measures by default consider synonyms as different words and don't account for word relatedness.
 There are different strategies, that allow one to account for semantic similarity of words: [WordNet](https://wordnet.princeton.edu/){:target="_blank"} synonyms, hypernyms and hyponyms can be used to check if a word is related to another one, or we can use some kind of distributed word representation. **Distributed word representations** map terms to vectors in lower dimensional space (compared to the size of the vocabulary).
 In this lower dimensional space the distance between vectors, corresponding to related terms, is lower than for some unrelated terms.
 To build such representations one can use certain dimenstionality reduction techniques such as [Latent Semantic Analysis](https://en.wikipedia.org/wiki/Latent_semantic_analysis){:target="_blank"}, or neural network based word embeddings, e.g. [Word2Vec](https://code.google.com/archive/p/word2vec/){:target="_blank"} or [GloVe](http://nlp.stanford.edu/projects/glove/){:target="_blank"}.
 The later already contain pre-trained word vectors, which you can simply download and start using.
 For Python enthusiast we can recommend to take a look at the [gensim library](https://radimrehurek.com/gensim/){:target="_blank"}, which has LSA, word2vec and other similar models implemented.